 Neural signals from the central and from the peripheral nervous system can be used to control advanced motor prostheses.
 Based on our improved understanding of the neural basics of motor planning, we can identify suitable neuroprosthetic control signals.
 Additionally, we work towards improved adaptive neural recording and wireless electro- muscular recordings for prosthetic control.

 Working with non-human primates, especially with awake and behaving animals, puts high demands on the care and wellbeing of the animals.
 More reliable evidence is needed on the determinants of the welfare of non-human primates used in research.
 This includes development of novel experimental approaches and comparison with existing ones, together with more systematic assessment of potential welfare-related biomarkers.
 Activities along those lines should not be focused on individual labs.
-Instead, our goal is to make these far-reaching projects include multiple labs locally (DPZ-WeCo; see DPZ Aktuell 4/2014, p.9), nationally (DFG-FOR 1847), and internationally (EUPRIM-Net).
+To achieve these far-reaching goals we collaborate with multiple labs locally (DPZ-WeCo; see DPZ Aktuell 4/2014, p.9), nationally (DFG-FOR 1847, DFG-FOR 2591), and internationally (EUPRIM-Net).

 How do primates influence each other when they work together?
 To study how primates influence each other when they work together cooperatively or competitively, scientists at the DPZ and the ScienceCampus developed a novel experimental platform.